A History of Zendesk chat and messaging channels

 4. Ultimate Ticketing automation, offering generative replies to customer emails powered by Ultimate's AI models.

-Which one you pick depends on how complex or custom your needs are, but either one of them nicely integrated with Zendesk.
+Which one you pick depends on how complex or custom your needs are, but either one of them nicely integrates with Zendesk.

 Platform overview